On this page:

-Facial expressions usually reflect what a character, say Sam, is feeling.
+Facial expressions usually reflect what a character, for example Sam, is feeling.
 Writing about facial expressions can be difficult.
 You don’t want to describe every expression that Sam pulls, nor do you want Sam to have a face of stone.
 Capturing the right balance gives an impression of what Sam’s face shows, and therefore feels.

 Capturing facial expressions is more important for non-viewpoint characters like Sam than it is for viewpoint characters like Phil.
 Phil can’t see his own face, although he can feel his face move.
 He might give himself a tension headache from frowning for a long time or clenching his teeth.
 He can see Sam’s face, however, which he can read to give an indication of how Sam feels.

 A writer can describe the facial expressions that a character pulls.
 Another way is to show what effect a certain expression has on that character’s face or demeanour.

 There are considered to be seven emotions that can be expressed on the face in all cultures no date a:

 Emotions are responses to a stimulus, whether ‘actual, imagined or re-lived’ no date a, such as:

 - talking about a past emotional experience.

 A physical event could be Sam losing all her money in a con.
 A social interaction could be a chance meeting with someone from Sam’s past, which could cause Sam to remember the events that happened back then.
 Imagining an event could be Sam thinking about what she’ll do to Phil when she catches up with him later.
 When Sam thinks back to how Phil double-crossed her, the original emotions may come flooding back.
 When Sam confronts Phil, and she talks about about what he did, she might have difficulty reining in those emotions.